blakewaldman/blakewaldman.github.io/README.md

 # 💫 About Me:
-I'm a senior at Case Western Reserve University, majoring in Finance and Data Science, with a minor in Economics. <br>Upon graduation, I'll be attending the University of Michigan to pursue a Master of Business Analytics (MBAn).
-My passion lies in blending finance and data science to make data-driven decisions.<br><br>As a teaching assistant in Statistics for Business and Management, I have led weekly sessions on topics like probability, graphing, data analysis, and hypothesis testing.
-As the Technology Vertical Head at The Weatherhead Fund, I've managed a significant portion of our portfolio, creating financial models to inform buy-hold-sell recommendations.
-Additionally, I have experience in leadership roles within my two fraternities, Alpha Kappa Psi and Zeta Beta Tau.<br><br>My skillset includes programming languages such as Java, Python, R, SQL, and Javascript.
-I am familiar with a variety of technical tools, including Google Suite, Microsoft Office, SPSS, NoSQL databases (e.g., MongoDB, Cassandra), and XML.
-In my free time, I enjoy fishing, baking, and playing racket sports.<br><br><br><br><br>
+I'm a graduate from Case Western Reserve University where I earned a Bachelor of Science degree in Finance and Data Science, along with a minor in Economics.
+Currently, I am pursuing a Master of Business Analytics (MBAn) at the University of Michigan's Ross School of Business, a program that aligns perfectly with my passion for merging finance and data science to drive informed decisions.

+During my time at Case Western, I had the opportunity to contribute as a teaching assistant in Statistics for Business and Management, leading weekly sessions covering diverse topics such as probability, graphing, data analysis, and hypothesis testing.
+My involvement extended to The Weatherhead Fund where I was the Technology Vertical Head, responsible for managing a significant portion of our portfolio and developing financial models that supported our buy-hold-sell decisions.

+Furthermore, I held leadership positions within two prestigious fraternities, Alpha Kappa Psi and Zeta Beta Tau.
+These roles helped me nurture my leadership skills, strengthen my problem-solving capabilities, and refine my strategic planning abilities.

+On the technical front, my skill set encompasses programming languages like Java, Python, R, SQL, and Javascript.
+I am also comfortable with using technical tools such as Google Suite, Microsoft Office, SPSS, NoSQL databases (MongoDB, Cassandra), and XML.

+Outside the sphere of academics and professional life, I enjoy hobbies like fishing, baking, and playing racket sports.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/blake-waldman)
 <br>How to reach me: **bwaldman01@gmail.com**

 ## 🔭📄 My work
-📌 I'm currently working on **DayBreak (A smart dashboard)** - Public link soon
+📌 I recently made a web application called **DayBreak (A smart dashboard)** - No Longer Publicly Accessible (Pictures Below)
 ![DayBreak](https://raw.githubusercontent.com/blakewaldman/blakewaldman.github.io/main/Daybreak_Pictures.png)
 <br><br>📝 I recently wrote a paper on the potential impacts of **[Bias in Artificial Intelligence](https://github.com/blakewaldman/blakewaldman.github.io/blob/main/A_Study_on_Bias%20in_Artificial_Intelligence.pdf)**
 <br><br>📚 Learn about my experiences **(Resume)** ![Resume](https://raw.githubusercontent.com/blakewaldman/blakewaldman.github.io/main/Blake%20Waldman%20Resume.png)